google/import-mailbox-to-gmail/README.md

 ### C. Options

 * Use the `--from_message` parameter to start the upload from a particular message.
   This allows you to resume an upload if the process previously stopped.
+(Affects _all_ users and _all_ mbox files)

   e.g. `./import-mailbox-to-gmail.py --from_message 74336`